Skip to main content

 How Do Impurities Derail Hormonal Signaling?

-Your is governed by sensitive feedback loops.
+Your endocrine system is governed by sensitive feedback loops.
 The Hypothalamic-Pituitary-Gonadal (HPG) axis in both men and women, and the Growth Hormone (GH) axis, function like a finely tuned thermostat, constantly adjusting hormone output based on circulating levels.
 Peptides like Sermorelin or CJC-1295 are designed to gently stimulate the pituitary to produce more growth hormone, a clean signal that respects this feedback loop.

 A substandard growth hormone-releasing peptide can cause significant problems: